-This is the most important part of the rirekishou and can make or break your application.
-In this section there’s more room for creativity and to able to show your personal interests and skills.
+This is the most critical part of the rirekishou and can make or break your application.
+In this section, there’s more room for creativity and showing your personal interests and special skills.

-In order to make the best impression to the hiring manager, keep these 3 main points in mind while writing your reasons for applying for the position.
+To make the best impression on the hiring manager, keep these three main points in mind while writing your reasons for applying for the position.

-- Be sure to add details specific to the position you are applying for, connecting them to your personal strengths, experiences and accomplishments.
+- Be sure to add details specific to the position you are applying for, connecting them to your strengths, experiences, and accomplishments.

 - Express how your career has developed over time and where you hope to take it.
 Recruiters are interested in applicants that will stay with the company and fully engage in company projects and goals.

-If you’re applying for a specific position, take a closer look at the information provided about the job opening.
+If you’re applying for a specific position, look closely at the information provided about the job opening.
 They will often mention what makes the ideal candidate.

 Requests and Miscellaneous Information

-There are various different Japanese resume templates, some placing emphasis on skills or work history, but all will include a custom section where you can indicate any of the following:
+There are various Japanese resume templates, some emphasizing skills or work history, but all will include a custom section where you can indicate any of the following:

 Commuting Time 通勤時間

-In this section you can fill in your maximum desired commuting time.
-Keep in mind that in urban centres like Tokyo, Nagoya and Osaka, it’s common to have an hour’s commute from home to the office.
+In this section, you can fill in your maximum desired commuting time.
+Keep in mind that in urban centers like Tokyo, Nagoya, and Osaka, it’s common to have an hour’s commute from home to the office.